Varicose veins, spider veins, and bulging leg veins are conditions that happen increasingly with age.

 Leg Injury or Trauma

 Leg injuries can also cause long-term problems for leg veins.
-If you experience a deep cut or severe bruise, it’s important to see your family doctor immediately.
+You must see your family doctor immediately if you experience a deep cut or severe bruise.
 He or she may prescribe anticoagulants to prevent blood clots from forming in the area of the injury.

 When Should I Worry about Bulging Leg Veins?